'Webs and Lairs'

 “No?
 I’m sorry, if two hundred is too much then maybe I can go a little lower--”

 no,” Dawn told the woman, gently overriding her.
 Reaching into her purse, she pulled out a thick roll of cash and started counting out hundred dollar bills.
-“The sign said five hundred a month, and I happen to think it’s worth every penny.
+“The sign said seven hundred a month, and I happen to think it’s worth every penny.
 So... here’s my first three months’ rent, okay?”
 She took hold of one unresisting hand and turned it over so that she could lay the money in her palm.
 “There.
 Now, can I start moving in today?
 I don’t have tons of things anyway, just a bunch of clothes, mostly....”

 The woman was staring at her, eyes wide.
 For a moment she really did look her age, with her face creased and wrinkled as she teetered on the brink of tears.
 Then she smiled, and was suddenly thirty years younger, and radiating joy.